 The middleman may also take a cut in the form of the exchange rate.

-While some providers charge you both in the exchange rate and through commission, don’t assume they're the most expensive.
+To further confuse things, some providers will charge you both in the exchange rate and through commission but aren't necessarily the most expensive.

-Many companies are "commission free" but offer such dreadful exchange rates that they actually cost you twice as much.
+This is because many companies are "commission-free" but offer such dreadful exchange rates that they actually cost you twice as much.